 Improving air quality in Liverpool

 Air pollution can cause serious health problems and be harmful to our children in Liverpool.
-Liverpool City Council and its partners are already working hard to help clear the air.
-If we all play our part and make small changes to reduce air pollution we can make a big difference.
+Liverpool City Council and its partners are already working hard to help clear the air by creating a Clean Air Plan

 The air around us is made up of a collection invisible particles and gasses, some of which can damage our health.
 The more we know about the air we breathe, the easier it can be to protect ourselves, reduce exposure and work together to make a difference.